Octonion algebras over rings are not determined by their norms: Octonion algebras and norms

-The left handside classifies octonion algebras over $R$ while the right handside classifies regular quadratic $R$--forms.
+The left handside classifies octonion algebras over $R$ while the right handside classifies $8$-dimensional nonsingular quadratic $R$--forms.
 By descent, we have $j_*([C'])= [n_{C'}]$ for each octonion $R$--algebra $C'$.
 It follows that the kernel of $j_*$ classifies the octonion algebras over $R$ whose norm form is isometric to $n_C$.

 \begin{lem} The fppf quotient ${\rm O}(n_C)/ \Aut(C)$ is representable by an affine scheme of finite presentation over $R$. \end{lem}

 \begin{proof} According to \cite[6.12]{CTS}, the fppf quotient $\GL(C)/ \Aut(C)$ is representable by an affine scheme of finite type over $R$.
 It is of finite presentation over $R$ by the standard limit argument \cite[VI$_B$.10.2]{SGA3}.
 In the other hand, the fppf sheaf $\GL(C) / {\rm O}(n_C)$ is representable by an affine scheme of finite presentation over $R$ \cite[lemme 2.26]{SZ}.
 Therefore the ``kernel'' ${\rm O}(n_C)/ \Aut(C)$ of the natural map $ \GL(C)/ \Aut(C) \to \GL(C) / {\rm O}(n_C)$ is representable by an affine scheme of finite type. \end{proof}